Best Bushcraft Tools & Gear – 18 Essential items

 Compact

+I’ve used a lot of bushcraft backpacks over the years (so much so that I’ve written a seperate guide to the best bushcraft backpacks).
 My favorite is the Osprey Kestrel 38.
 It is a top-loading bucket-style pack with a lower zipper a divider and a side zipper.
 So, it is the best of both worlds.
-It is not the biggest pack but has plenty of room for a week-long bushcraft trip.

 The author walking in the woods with the Osprey Kestrel 38 Backpack